Kitchen Renovations Mornington Peninsula: Costs & Timelines

 How long will my kitchen renovation take?

-Expect 8 to 16 weeks from first consultation to handover for a mid-range renovation.
-The construction phase itself takes 3 to 8 weeks.
+Expect 8 to 16 weeks from the first consultation to handover for a mid-range renovation.
+The main construction phase typically takes 3 to 8 weeks, depending on complexity.
 A cosmetic refresh may only require 2 to 3 weeks on site.

 Can I stay in my home during the renovation?